-Once the technology has achieved commercialization, patent costs will be deferred and amortized over the life of the related patent.
+Once the technology has achieved commercialization, patent costs will be deferred and amortized over the remaining life of the related patent.

-Research and development costs
+Research and development costs (including clinical trial expenses)

-Research and development expenses include payroll, employee benefits, stock-based compensation expense, and other headcountrelated expenses associated with product research and development.
-Research and development expenses also include third-party development and clinical trial expenses noted above, such costs related to product research and development are included in research and development expense until the point that technological feasibility is reached, which for our products, is generally shortly before the products are approved by the relevant food and drug administration.
+Research and development expenses include payroll, employee benefits, stock-based compensation expense, and other headcount-related expenses associated with product research and development.
+Research and development expenses also include third-party development and clinical trial expenses noted below.
+Such costs related to product research and development are included in research and development expense until the point that technological feasibility is reached, which for our products, is generally shortly before the products are approved by the relevant food and drug administration.
 Once technological feasibility is reached, such costs are capitalized and amortized to cost of revenue over the estimated lives of the products.